zwan0206/Major-Project_individual-Task/README.md

 ### Uniqueness
 My animation is unique in the following ways:
 1. **Interactive Explosions**: The primary interaction is driven by mouse movements and spacebar presses, making the animation highly engaging.
-2. **Visual Effects**: Each circle can display multiple visual effects, including concentric circles, surrounding ellipses, filled circles, and zigzag lines.
+2. **Visual Effects**: Each circle can display multiple visual effects and changes of color, including concentric circles, surrounding ellipses, filled circles, and zigzag lines.
 3. **Dynamic Lines**: Extension lines from each circle center to the mouse cursor create a dynamic visual effect.

 ## References to Inspiration